Ultrazombie/ThingsboardSupport/backup&restore/postgres/README.md

 `backupPostgres.sh` is a complete script for performing a database backup.
 It is recommended to use it on schedule with cron.

-    BACKUP_PATH - This variable is responsible for location of backup and log files.
+- BACKUP_PATH - This variable is responsible for location of backup and log files.
 You can change it to your own.

-    WEBHOOK - If you want to be notified after the process is finished you need to insert your own webhook endpoint.
+- WEBHOOK - If you want to be notified after the process is finished you need to insert your own webhook endpoint.

-    find $BACKUP_PATH -mtime +3 -exec rm -f {} \; -- this line will set the deletion of files in the BACKUP_PATH folder that have been changed more than 3 days ago.
+- Find $BACKUP_PATH -mtime +3 -exec rm -f {} \; -- this line will set the deletion of files in the BACKUP_PATH folder that have been changed more than 3 days ago.

-    Next to the backup file will be a log file.
+- Next to the backup file will be a log file.
 Here you can track whether any errors occurred during backup.

-    Script will calculate the amount of free space and database size, and either generate a warning or continue the backup.
+- Script will calculate the amount of free space and database size, and either generate a warning or continue the backup.

-    After a backup is created, you can see in logs the size of the backup file and make sure it contains information.
+- After a backup is created, you can see in logs the size of the backup file and make sure it contains information.
 Otherwise you will get a warning.
 `simpleBackupPostgres.sh` is a simplified script which can be used to run manually, e.g. if you need to make a backup before upgrading.
 It performs the same functions as the previous one except for logging and sending a webhook message

 `restorePostgres.sh` - The script restores the database.
 You only need to select the backup file path after "<"